bishopb/pattern/README.md

 Pattern might be for you if:

+* You want your string-matching code to readable and describe your intent.
+* You're frustrated that there's no simple, built-in implementation to find if a string *ends* with another.
+* You want to avoid silly off-by-one errors when doing simple string checks.
+* You want the best performing algorithm for a particular kind of string check, regardless of whether that's `strstr` or `strpos`.
 * You're tired of referring to the PHP user manual for the argument order of `strpos` and friends.
-* You're frustrated that there's no simple, built-in implementation to find if a string ends with another.
-* You're tired of off-by-one errors when doing simple string checks.
-* You want your code to read as you intend it to function.

 | Branch | Unit Tests | Coverage |
 | ------ | ---------- | -------- |